Personalized Abstractive Summarization by Tri-agent Generation Pipeline: Introduction

-We choose text summarization as the focal task for evaluating this novel framework.
-It is the task to generate concise and informative summary for the given document(s), which has been explored for decades.
-In this paper, we conduct experimental evaluations on two summarization datasets (DeFacto~\cite{liu2022improving} and CNNDM~\cite{cnndm}), focusing on user requirements related to coverage and factual consistency.
-We employ ChatGPT as the generator (for CNNDM only) and the editor model.
-Our experiments indicate that with the instructions generated by the small instructor model, the edited output is better aligned with user's requirement on both datasets.
-Further experiments on the iterative edition shows that the output can better meet user's needs with more iterations of edition.
+We choose text summarization as the focal task for evaluating this novel framework, which is to generate concise and informative summary for the given document(s).
+In this paper, we conduct experimental evaluations on two summarization datasets (DeFacto~\cite{liu2022improving} and CNNDM~\cite{cnndm}), focusing on user preference related to factual consistency and coverage.
+We employ ChatGPT as the generator and the editor model.
+Our experiments indicate that with the instructions generated by the small instructor model, the edited output is better aligned with user's preference on both datasets.
+Further experiments on the iterative editing shows that the output can better meet user's needs with more iterations of editing.